learningequality/kolibri-design-system/lint/README.md

 It matches `themeTokens()`, `themeBrand()`, and `themePalette()`, the instance properties `$themeTokens`, `$themeBrand`, and `$themePalette`, and a `v-bind()` naming a `computed` or `methods` member that reads any of those.
 Member lookup goes one level deep, so a member that reaches the theme through another member is not reported.
+Only the member itself is matched, not a property that happens to share its name: with a theme-reading `color()` computed, `v-bind('styles.color')` is left alone.

 Implemented in [`eslint/rules/no-theme-tokens-in-v-bind.js`](./eslint/rules/no-theme-tokens-in-v-bind.js)
 and registered as the `kds` plugin in `eslint.config.mjs`.